Print Options

 HPRO 830FOUNDATIONS OF PUBLIC HEALTH3

-Non-Thesis Electives (9 credit hours – at least 6 credit hours in Biostatistics)
+Non-Thesis Electives (9 credit hours taken from Biostatistics, Biomedical Informatics, Computer Science, or Epidemiology; at least 6 of these 9 credit hours must be in Biostatistics)

-Thesis Electives (6 credit hours – at least 3 credit hours in Biostatistics)
+Thesis Electives (6 credit hours taken from Biostatistics, Biomedical Informatics, Computer Science, or Epidemiology; at least 3 of these 6 credit hours must be in Biostatistics)

 Required for Thesis Track (in addition to 6 elective credit hours)